-At Computing, we have three streams of HDR Seminars:
+At Computing, we have four streams of HDR Seminars:

 - HDR Seminars for Research Progress - Held by all HDR students at Computing (twice during their entire program) to report their research progress.